V-Z/structure-multi-pbspro/README.md

 # Homepage and reporting issues

-See <https://github.com/V-Z/structure-multi-pbspro> and report any issues or wishes using <https://github.com/V-Z/structure-multi-pbspro/issues>.
+See <https://github.com/V-Z/structure-multi-pbspro>, ask about usage or so at <https://github.com/V-Z/structure-multi-pbspro/discussions> and report any issues or wishes using <https://github.com/V-Z/structure-multi-pbspro/issues>.

 # License